CameronWhiteCS/Book/README.md

 When it comes to creating variables in a program, there is some special vocabulary you should be aware of.
 In the code int x; , we say that x has been **declared**, but not **initialized**. **Initialization** is the process of giving an undefined variable a value for the first time (x = 5; would be an example in our case). **Assignment** refers to giving a variable a value, _even if_ it already has one. _Initialization is a specific type of assignment_.
 In the code comments below, there are examples of each.

-**Note**: All numeric values including chars have a default value of 0 (or 0.0) and booleans default to false.
+**Note**: All numeric values including chars have a default value of 0 (or 0.0 for floating point number) and booleans default to false.
 Objects (including Strings) have a default value of null.
 Both objects and null will be covered later.

 ```java
 double pi; //Variable **declaration** without assigning a value